yokecd/docs/src/content/docs/helm-compatibility.md

 ## Overview

-Although Yoke has the potential to change how we write Kubernetes Packages, as of today and for the past almost 10 years, kubernetes package management has been dominated by [Helm](https://helm.sh).
+Although Yoke has the potential to change how we write Kubernetes Packages, as of today and for the past almost 10 years, Kubernetes package management has been dominated by [Helm](https://helm.sh).
 Yoke has no chance of succeeding if it cannot build off of Helm and provide a migration path forward.

 At its core, a Yoke Flight is a piece of software that generates Kubernetes resources.
 In that way, even a Helm Chart is a subset of Flights.
 From that vantage point, our Flight needs to accomplish two things to be compatible with Helm: